 The vibe is fun loving and playful, as you quack your way through the tour.

-There are a few departure locations throughout the city, making it easy to hop on and enjoy!More Info (click to expand)
+There are a few departure locations throughout the city, making it easy to hop on and enjoy!More Info (click to show all)

 10. Check out the Skinny House

 This rare gem located at 44 Hull Street in the North End is not mentioned in many travel guides, but it is a fascinating addition to your travels.

 This narrow 4-story house is around 3 meters at its widest point and about 2 meters at its narrowest.